Proof Types Explained

 (source: transaction_execute.go:57 comment + CalcBlockReward halving schedule)

-Conclusion: Payload proofs can show impossible amountsThis is not a bug - it's the consequence of privacy-preserving design.
+Conclusion: Payload proofs can show impossible amountsThis is not a bug — it's the consequence of an object built to read, not to prove.

 Technical Cause: The int64 Cast Issue